jonasjaeger-sci/mod905/docs/examples/examples-molmod-2016.rst

 .. code-block:: bash

-   python retis.py > output.txt
+   python retis.py > name_of_file.txt

-which should print out some text similar to the image shown below:
+which should display a progress bar showing estimating the time left for your simulation.
+In addition, text output from the simulation is written to the file ``name_of_file.txt``:

 .. figure:: ../img/examples/retistxt.png
     :class: img-responsive center-block
-    :scale: 75%
+    :scale: 60%
     :alt: The 1D potential example, text output.
     :align: left

     Sample output from the text based RETIS script.
+The top terminal is running the simulation where the progress meter is displayed.
+The lower terminal is inspecting the output file.
 After each completed RETIS cycle the script outputs the cycle number, and then some results for each ensemble.
-The ensemble names are given in the first column (green color), the type of move executed is shown in the next column (orange color), the status after the move (blue color) and the current estimate of the crossing probability for each ensemble (purple color).
+The ensemble names are given in the first column, the type of move executed is shown in the next column, the status after the move and the current estimate of the crossing probability (:math:`P_\mathrm{cross}`) for each ensemble in the two following columns.
 Then the current estimates for the flux, the crossing probability and the rate constant is outputted.
 Finally the number of force evaluations are given.